 Introduce the customer into the equation of creating sustainable of last mile.
 There are several angles to work on.
 The first one is to inform the customer when the delivery is going to arrive and let them track the delivery process in real time.
 It helps cut out carbon emissions that come from re-delivery attempts, which are more common that people think of.

 The second aspect if about quick delivery.
 Fast deliveries, such as same-day or next-day deliveries, contribute to traffic congestion and carbon emissions, especially in urban centers.
 The manufacturers could gives an explanation to the customer about the environmental benefit of slower delivery.
 This action helps to offset carbon emissions and build customer trust.

 - 5G and Autonomous Driving

 The availability of 5G technology allowed for the development of Connected Automotive Logistics (CAL).The combination of 5G and CAL brought forward the remote control (teleoperation) of autonomous driving.
-These autonomous capabilities play a part in creating sustainable last-mile delivery and last-mile logistics.
+These autonomous capabilities play a part in creating sustainable last-mile logistics and delivery.
 It helps to reduce costs, shorten stop times, improve driving safety, and boost overall efficiency.

 Suryacipta industrial land is ready to host industry 4.0 manufacturing companies around the world, as it is located in the heart of supply chain link with its strategic transportation access and is supported by smart technology and facilities.
 Subang Smartpolitan offers a sustainable environment with Smart Manufacturing to accommodate major industries.
 With an integrated management system, the township has utilized a smart environment and facilities necessary to reduce carbon emissions and create a better living.